mid2SUPAERO/SOMP/README.md

 function [U]=FE(nelx,nely,vol,ang,penal); output displacement as a function of

-myOutputFcn.m needed for output of objective function
+myOutputFcn.m needed for output of the objective function